bvulaj/ask-these-questions/README.md

 * Are senior managers accessible to developers?
 * How formal is the office environment?
 Will jeans and a tshirt be acceptable?
 If not, what is considered acceptable?
 * Do you allow remote work?
 Are you a remote-first company?
-* If you allow remote work, how do you support remote workers and make sure teams are effective?
+* If you allow remote work, how do you support remote workers and make sure distributed teams are effective?

 ## Financials, business model and growth
 * Are you profitable?